getbraincloud/braincloud-docs/docs/api/2_capi/pushnotification/sysgetnotificationtemplates.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-toProfileId | The profileId of the user to receive the notification. message | The content of the message.
+defaultLanguageCode | The language code (lowercase) to be used for returning the default message text.